Reference-Based 3D-Aware Image Editing with Triplanes: Method

 \subsection{Localizing parts in the triplane space}

-The most direct way to perform a region transfer from reference to source image would be to mask the region of interest accordingly and apply blending.
-However, this process becomes intricate in hybrid 3D representations like triplanes due to the absence of a conventional method for identifying the regions to be masked.
+The most direct way to perform a region transfer from reference to source image would be to mask and copy \& paste the region of interest.
+However, this process becomes intricate in hybrid 3D representations like triplanes, due to the absence of a conventional method for identifying the regions to be masked.